home films tv biog news shop forum more all sites русский

 A cast of Lucinda Rhodes Flaherty, Steven Berkoff and Barry Humphries.
 To be filmed in Croatia with a multi-million budget.
 Ken would also do the script and possibly appear in the film.

 Ken decided not to film Cliff Richard and the Shadows on the double decker bus.
 The relationship with the girl in French Dressing (which he did instead) is almost identical to that of the girl disguised as a boy in Summer Holiday.
-Ken later directed a Cliff Richard video.
+Cliff's films was directed by Peter Yates in his first cinema film in 1963.
+Ken later directed some Cliff Richard videos- She's So Beautiful (banned by the BBC) and All I Ask of You by Cliff with Sarah Brightman, both videos from 1988.

 Another dancer.
-Melvyn Bragg wrote a script which is now in the Brotherton Library in Leeds University.
+Melvyn Bragg wrote the script which is now in the Brotherton Library in Leeds University (article by Martin Wainwright from The Guardian, 31 Jan 2010).

 The Gershwin Dream